ivbrajkovic/js-chronicles/Functional JavaScript/composition.md

 #### The Trap #3: Debugging Blind Spots 🔍
 When debugging a pipeline, it can be challenging to determine which step caused an issue, especially in long chains.

-**The Fix**: Inject logging or monitoring functions to track intermediate states.
-(Refer to the `log` function discussed earlier for details.)
+**The Fix**: Inject logging or monitoring functions to track intermediate states, as we saw earlier with the `log` function that prints messages and values at each step.

 #### The Trap #4: Context Loss in Class Methods 🔑
 When composing methods from a class, you may lose the context needed to execute them correctly.